Jamazi4/bimcat/notes.md

    - If the Library is switched to public when it already has link generated, it will automatically disable this link

+   - When Library is public and already have guests, the guests will stay even if you change the library to private, then however you'll be able to remove them

+5. You can create private or public Composite Library but can not toggle the private attribute after the creation

+   - You can share the composite private library just as your normal private libraries

+   - if the composite library is public, you can merge any public library, if it's either your own or you have added it to the favorites.

+   - if the composite library is private, you can only merge private libraries, it they are either yours or have been shared with you and you're still their guest

+   - When you merge someone else's private library, their author will automatically become a guest of your composite library.
+Removing them from the guests will result in removing their libraries from your composite library.

 ## KNOWN ISSUES